kingpauloaquino/DockerCompose-NoLaravel/src/README.md

 ## Installing Laravel

-Via Composer Create-Project
-Alternatively, you may also install Laravel by issuing the Composer create-project command in your terminal:
+Install Laravel by issuing the Composer create-project command in your terminal:

 `composer create-project --prefer-dist laravel/laravel .`